CheloRiveros/cheloriveros/README.md

 ### What do i do

-I work is MACH as a Senior Backend Software Engineer 💻.
+I work in MACH as a Senior Backend Software Engineer 💻.
 Passionate about creating efficient, scalable and high performance 🛠.
 I love to develop great UX and DX solutions 🔮.
 In my free time i play videogames and sports ⚽🥎🚴‍♀️🏇.